duydd25031999/TC_note/Software Development/Introduction_Questions.md

         - Web terminal, khó khăn technique lớn nhất
         - Tự tìm giải pháp nhiều, tự phân tách dữ liệu từ Stream của AWS EC2, chạy nhiều EC2 cùng lúc, gửi kết quả cho AI
 - English sample answer:
-    - My recent project was building a cloud-native platform designed to assist users working with server and cloud service
+    - My recent project was buildings a AI platform to assist users working with server and cloud service
-    - Integrates an LLM AI model to translate natural words into right commands for cloud service and real-time communication to server through WebSocket
+    - With LLM AI model, it translates natural words into right commands for cloud service and real-time communication to server through WebSocket
-    - I worked on the front-end using Vue 3 and Socket for real-time interactions.
+    - I have worked on the front-end using Vue 3.
     - I met serveral challenges when developing this product
-    - This was a startup project from our client, and we started by building the front-end side of the product.
+    - This is a startup project of our customer, and we take care all the front-end side of it.
 The client constantly came up with new ideas or frequently changed business requirements.
     - At the beginning, this overwhelmed us and made the direction unclear.
-But later, we took the initiative to suggest technical solutions based on the client’s ideas.
-That helped us work more closely with the client and actively adapt to changes together.
+But later, we quickly adapted and suggest our own technical solutions based on the client’s ideas.
+That helped us work more closely with the client and actively develop together.
-    - I'm proud that this project successfully secured multiple rounds of investment, largely based on the demos we developed
+    - I'm proud that this project has been successful in many demos with end user, and mostly based on what we developed
-    - One of the most technically demanding features I developed was a Web Terminal for remote EC2 control, fully integrated with an AI Copilot.
+    - One of the most technically feature I developed is a Web Terminal for remote EC2 service and integrated with an AI Copilot.
     - The Front-end didn’t just render keystrokes — it had to synchronize real-time streams from AWS EC2.
-    - Biggest problem of use is with limited library support, we we built a custom solution almost from scratch, to detect when commands finished, and gracefully handle unstable socket flows and multi-terminal orchestration.
+    - The biggest challenge was the lack of library support, so we had to build a custom solution almost from scratch, to detect when commands finished, and gracefully handle unstable socket flows and multi-terminal working.
-    - We needed splitting and understanding the response data, so we could show it correctly and also send it to an AI assistant for help.
+    - Each action from end user keyboard is sent to stream of EC2 and the output is everything needed to render fully terminal, both the command and result of it
+    - So we needed splitting the output of data stream from AWS EC2, to send the result to AI Copilot and handle some special command
+    - It was one of the most challenging and rewarding projects I have worked on.
+I would be happy to explain more about the Web Terminal or how we handled real-time challenges if you're interested.

 ## Project Introduction